 This group was known as “Group 13” and led by Nyakarima before Agashya challenged him to a deadly fight after which he made off with the entire family up the volcano.
 This complete takeover was the first to be observed by gorilla researchers.
 After moving as far away as possible from Nyakarima, Agashya continued increasing his family number by stealing members from other groups and taking on loners.
 The group leaves near the Sabyinyo gorilla group.
 Whenever he senses trouble for the group, Agashya gathers all members and flees to his favorite safety spot on top of the volcano.
 Because of this, the gorilla group can be difficult to track.
 The group has now grown from 13 to about 25 members.

 Kwitonda Gorilla Group:

 With 18 individuals that include two silverbacks, this is a difficult group to track.
-Led by Kwitonda “humble one in Kinyarwanda”, this group originated from Gorilla groups in DR Congo.
+Led by Kwitonda “humble one in Kinyarwanda”, this group originated from Gorilla groups in Congo.
 They live around the slopes of Mount Muhabura but tend to move within a wide geographical area that makes tracking cumbersome but exciting.

 Hirwa Gorilla Group:

 This is a relatively new group that was created when some individuals from Group 13 and the Sabyinyo family came together to form their own group.
 They are found on the slopes of Mount Sabyinyo led by a dominant and very protective silverback.
 The Hirwa name means “lucky one” because the group was lucky to have more individuals join them voluntarily.
 This unusual group formation was witnessed in 2006 and now has 16 members including twins.
 Locating this group can be difficult on certain days.